Prevention and Positive Mental Health Contributes to Overall Wellness

-4. Ask for help as you are not alone.
+3. Ask for help.
 If you feel that you could use some support, reach out!
 Talk with a friend.
 Join a group.
-And should you feel depressed (feeling down more often than not and/or having loss of interest in things you normally enjoy), reach out to a professional, as they are here to help and serve you.
+Should you feel depressed (feeling down more often than not and/or having loss of interest in things you normally enjoy), contact a professional, as they are here to help and serve you.
 Licensed mental health professionals include medical doctors, psychotherapists, counselors, and more.
 Free online mental health screenings are available here.

 We need to keep in mind that mental health is just as important as physical health.
 What steps will you take towards positive mental health?